How to Immigrate to Canada as a Refugee

 Step 1: Ensure Your Eligibility

-Before you begin the application process, you must ensure you fulfill all the eligibility criteria mentioned above.
-Suppose you are still determining whether or not you fulfill all of the requirements.
+Before you begin the application process, you must fulfil all the eligibility criteria mentioned above.
+Suppose you are still determining whether you fulfil all the requirements.
 In that case, you should get a complete online or offline evaluation from a certified immigration expert to help you know your eligibility for certain.

 Step 2: Fill Out Your Application Forms